aarif4/producer-consumer/0-simple_cmake_poject/README.md

 ## Project Structure
 These are the reasons why the filesystem is like so:
+* doc --- folder to hold configuration for how/where to get documentation info
 * inc --- folder to hold the projects header files (.hpp)
 * src --- folder to hold the projects source files (.cpp)
 * libs --- folder to hold external libraries that we need to use in this project, if applicable